xantorohara/rocket-table/README.md

 ## About
-Rocket Table is a lightweight viewer for files in SAS7BDAT, SBDF and CSV formats.
+Rocket Table is a lightweight table viewer for files in SAS7BDAT, SBDF and CSV formats.

 ![Rocket Table screenshot](screenshot.png)

-Rocket Table is a successor of the [SAS Table Explorer](https://github.com/xantorohara/sas-table-explorer)
+Rocket Table is a successor of the [SAS Table Explorer](https://github.com/xantorohara/sas-table-explorer) project.

 ## Download
 [rocket-table-1.0.7.zip](rocket-table-1.0.7.zip)